Finding the Best Places to Retire Since 2006!

 It is worth noting that Green Valley sits on an aquifer, which is why the region is green much of the year.
 This aquifer supplies water for residents, large farming outfits and mining interests, and the groundwater levels are dropping.
 To offset this water loss, the Central Arizona Project (CAP) is an ongoing project designed to bring 1.5 million acre-feet of Colorado River water per year to Pima County, where Green Valley is located, and to neighboring counties through a 336-mile long system of aqueducts, tunnels, pumping plants and pipelines.
 It should continue to supply water to Green Valley for years to come.

-It is also worth noting that some locals think that two nearby mines, Sierrita Mine and Asarco Mission Mine, are polluting the local groundwater.
-As a result, Green Valley water is regularly tested for contamination.
+It is also worth mentioning that some locals think that two nearby mines, Sierrita Mine and Asarco Mission Mine, are polluting the local groundwater.
+As a result, Green Valley regularly tests its water for contamination.
+Hudbay Minerals, a Canadian mining company, has recently found copper deposits on the western side of the Santa Rita Mountains.
+If the company decides to mine the copper, some of the operations could be visible from Green Valley.

 Recommended as a Retirement Spot?
 Yes | Is Arizona Tax-Friendly at Retirement?
 Yes